Community Primary School

 Children are taught music following the Charanga scheme, ensuring progression and links are built in and that children experience a developing understanding of themes and skills through their music education.
 In addition to a music session taught weekly, they also take part in weekly singing assemblies where a repertoire of curated songs are added to and skills are developed.
 Children are given opportunities to perform in front of an audience through events such as 'Proms on the Playground', school performances and in Celebration assemblies.
-Violin lessons are offered for children in year 3 upwards and a lunchtime recorder club is offered to all children.
-A weekly choir is offered to parents and children after school once a week.
+Violin, woodwind and brass lessons are offered for children in year 3 upwards and a lunchtime recorder club is offered to all children.
 The school has an Arts Week in the Summer Term where music and performance feature heavily.

 Impact- our aims

 * Children enjoy and value their music education.